chuangxinyuan/templates/README.md

 - [TensorFlow training](https://github.com/onepanelio/templates/blob/master/workflows/tensorflow-mnist-training) - Simple MNIST training example using TensorFlow.
 - [TensorFlow Object Detection training](https://github.com/onepanelio/templates/blob/master/workflows/tf-object-detection-training) - Workflow for object detection model training fully integrated with CVAT and included in Onepanel deployment.

-📍The following templates have been tested and are ready to use in AIMP.
+📍The following workflow templates have been tested and are ready for deployment in AIMP.

+- ✔[Hyperparameter tuning](https://github.com/chuangxinyuan/templates/blob/master/workflows/hyperparameter-tuning) - Hyperparameter tuning Workflow using [NNI](https://github.com/microsoft/nni).
+Included in AIMP deployment.
+Hyperparameter tuning task is followed by a Metrics Writer task, so that you can view the best model performance metrics under Artifacts in the task info pane.
 - ✔[PyTorch training](https://github.com/chuangxinyuan/templates/blob/master/workflows/pytorch-mnist-training) - Simple MNIST training example using PyTorch.
 Model training task is followed by a Metrics Writer task, so that you can view model performance metrics under Artifacts in the task info pane.
 - ✔[TensorFlow Object Detection training](https://github.com/chuangxinyuan/templates/blob/master/workflows/tf-object-detection-training) - Workflow for object detection model training fully integrated with CVAT and included in AIMP deployment.
 The pip source has been changed to Tsinghua Source.